 A chemical injury includes direct eye contact with chemicals like cleaners, garden products, or gasoline.

 Dirt, dust, metal, or other objects can scratch your cornea, the clear tissue that covers the front surface of your eye and cause severe pain and redness.

 Blurred vision, decreased vision, double vision, or vision loss are vision disturbances that indicate you should call the office immediately.

 Pain from an eye injury or unexplained pain in and around the eye must be assessed in a timely matter.

 Unequal or irregular pupil size in one or both eyes can indicate conditions like a brain hemorrhage or concussion, which require emergency room treatment.

 Eye injuries or conditions, like migraine headaches, infections, and narrow angle glaucoma can cause light sensitivity.

 In serious eye emergencies, such as direct trauma, chemical burns, or the loss of your eye, you should call 911 immediately or go directly to the emergency room at the nearest hospital.

 For eye pain due to infection or scratches, or for any other vision disturbances, contact Cooper Optometry by phone and explain your symptoms to the helpful staff.
-Then, Dr. Cooper and Dr. Tran determine if they can treat your issue in the office or refer you to the proper facility for treatment.
+Then, Dr. Cooper and Dr. Chung determine if they can treat your issue in the office or refer you to the proper facility for treatment.

 If a foreign body or chemical gets in your eye, use clean tap water, saline, or eye wash to flush your eye thoroughly.
 Remove your contact lenses before rinsing and do not re-insert them.
 Call the office as soon as possible for an emergency appointment and further instructions from an expert in eye care.